What Causes Erectile Dysfunction?

-We advise you to book a consultation with one of our highly experienced doctors.
-The first step towards successful treatment is an accurate diagnosis of potential causes by our specialists.
+We advise you to book a consultation with our highly experienced doctors.
+The first step towards an accurate diagnosis is an investigation of possible causes by our specialists.

-After this, our doctors will seek to do two things:
+After this, our doctors will aim to do two things:

-- design a treatment plan to address the underlying causes of your erectile dysfunction.
-This means that each treatment we offer in our clinic is highly personalised.
+- design a treatment plan to address the underlying causes of your ED, this means that each treatment we offer in our clinic is highly personalised.

 Learn More About Erectile Dysfunction